Rocket Jump: Quake and the Golden Age of First-Person Shooters

 McGee cranked out testbeds, but he could not converse with Carmack about nitty-gritty elements of 3D engines.
 When Carmack got stumped, he turned to id's newest hire and one of his heroes.

 "What happened is that John Carmack was lonely," said Petersen.
 "He wanted someone he could talk to, and he was trying to do this new game that was true 3D.
 So, he hired Mike Abrash, essentially, to have someone [around] who knew so much about programming that he could talk to John Carmack on his level, and also help design things."

 In 1995, Carmack wooed Abrash to id Software to assist on writing Quake and id Tech 2.
 Abrash, long intrigued by the prospect of writing a true 3D engine, accepted.
 With Abrash digging into ways to optimize id Tech 2's assembly code and devising algorithms to solve myriad issues, Carmack was able to split his focus between graphics issues and other engine components.
-He wrote an in-game menu where designers—and later, players—could type in commands to change data value as they played Quake.
+He wrote an in-game console that let designers—and later, players—type in commands to change data value as they played Quake.

 "You could pull it down, look at variables, change them, all that good stuff," Romero said.
 "That led to [discussion of], 'How cool would it be to have our own scripting engine in the game as well?'
 The designers could just modify stuff and not have to recompile [game code]."